Mesopotamian campaign: 1916

 The British refused to let the defeat at Kut stand.
 Further attempts to advance in Mesopotamia were ordered by the politicians on the War Committee (18 September), including Curzon and Chamberlain, who argued that there would be no net savings in troops if a passive policy in the Middle East encouraged Muslim unrest in India, Persia and Afghanistan, and despite the opposition of Robertson.

 A major problem for the British was the lack of logistical infrastructure.
 When ships arrived at Basra, they had to be unloaded by small boats which then unloaded their cargo which was then stored in warehouses, which there were not enough of in Basra.
 Ships often sat for days waiting to be unloaded.
 Then supplies had to be sent north along the river in shallow draft river steamers because there were almost no roads north.
 Usually the amount of supplies being sent north was barely adequate to supply the forces in place.
 A plan to build a railway was rejected by the Indian Government in 1915, but after Kut it was approved.
 After the defeat at Kut, the British made a major effort to improve the ability to move men and equipment into theatre, and keep them supplied.
 The port at Basra was greatly improved so that ships could be quickly unloaded.
 Good roads were built around Basra.
 Rest camps and supply dumps were created to receive men and material from the port.
 More and better river steamers were put into service moving supplies up river.
 New hospitals were also set up to better care for the sick and wounded.
 As a result, the British were able to bring more troops and equipment to the front lines and keep them properly supplied for a new offensive.

-The new commander, General Maude, with secret orders from Robertson not to attempt to take Baghdad, was given additional reinforcements and equipment.
+The new commander, General Stanley Maude, with secret orders from Robertson not to attempt to take Baghdad, was given additional reinforcements and equipment.
 For the next six months he trained and organised his army.
 At the same time, the Ottoman Sixth Army was growing weaker.
 Khalil Pasha received very few replacements, and ended up disbanding the weak 38th Division and used its soldiers as replacements for his other divisions, the 46th, 51st, 35th, and 52nd.
 Robertson changed his mind when it seemed that the Russians might advance to Mosul, removing any Turkish threat to Mesopotamia, and authorised Maude to attack in December 1916.